turingschool/lesson_plans/ruby_02-web_applications_with_ruby/scopes_callbacks_class_methods.markdown

 * Here, we've moved all logic in reservation completion to a single place.
 * You should only use a callback when it deals with the model instance you're currently working with.
 * after call backs are often code smells.
 That's why we fixed it.
-* Callbacks that can trigger callbacks in other classes are bad news bears.
+* Callbacks that can trigger callbacks in other classes are Bad News catBears.

 * Let's practice using callbacks in our app.